alinnert/tblr/readme.md

 ## Known issues

+### No support for line breaks

 It's not supported to paste tables from _Microsoft Office Excel_ that include line breaks.

 Why?
 There's technically no difference between line breaks and a new table row.

+### Packaged Apps on non-Chrome OS devices

+Google dropped support for Packaged Apps on non-Chrome OS devices.
+Therefore, it's already on my radar to port this app to a PWA.

 ## Links